Gramsci, Culture, and Hegemony

 Charon HribarCharon Hribar is the Director of Cultural Strategies at the Kairos Center.
 She also serves as the co-coordinator of Theomusicology and Movement Arts for the Poor People’s Campaign: A National Call for Moral Revival.
 Over the past 15 years, Charon has been dedicated to the work of political education, leadership … Read More ›

-Claudia de la CruzClaudia is the People's Forum's Director of Culture.
+Claudia De La CruzClaudia is the Co-Executive Director of The People's Forum.
 She was born in the South Bronx to immigrant parents from the Dominican Republic.
 She is a popular educator, community organizer and theologian.
-In her role as Director of Culture at The People’s Forum, Claudia is committed to contribute her experiences and skills … Read More ›
+In her role as Co-Executive Director at The People’s Forum, Claudia is committed to contribute her experiences and … Read More ›